 On Sunday, families will begin the day with an incredible t’fillah service on one of the surrounding mountains.
 The rest of the day, families will get to experience the more traditional camp activities at Ramah in the Rockies such as hiking, mountain biking, rock climbing, and horseback riding.
 After a day full of exertion, we will gather after dinner for a relaxed and fun bonfire which will include singing, stories, and tasty snacks.

 On Monday, families will have another opportunity to try some of our classic camp activities like biking, climbing, and arts and crafts.
-In the afternoon, we have the rare opportunity to view the solar eclipse from 8,000 feet! (we expect to have a 90% solar eclipse based on our location) We will have a special eclipse-themed program all afternoon, and we will gather together right before dinner to see the peak of the eclipse.
 After dinner, the children will have the opportunity to play capture the flag, and the adults will join for an evening coffee house.

 On Tuesday morning, we will join together for breakfast, t’fillah, and the conclusion of Family Camp.
 Families will then be able to leave in their own cars or choose to ride in the shuttle to Denver.

-Families can either drive themselves to camp (specific driving directions will be available upon registration) or fly into Denver International Airport (DEN) on Friday, August 18th, 2017.
+Families can either drive themselves to camp (specific driving directions will be available upon registration) or fly into Denver International Airport (DEN).

 Families who fly must arrive with enough time to meet Ramah in the Rockies staff at baggage claim #10 by 1:00pm.